Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 ## Dependencies

 The procedure is based on `kalis` and `locater`, R packages developed by our group.

 For installation and vignettes of `kalis`, see [here](https://kalis.louisaslett.com/index.html).

+For installation of LOCATER, see [here](https://github.com/ryanchrist/locater) [make sure this has installation instructions]

 Other dependencies include `dplyr`, `RSpectra`, `parallel`, `glmnet`, `tidyr`, `data.table`, and `Matrix`.